Requirements for a processing-node quantum repeater on a real-world fiber grid

 To perform the comparison, we proceed as follows: (i) map the state-of-the-art hardware parameters to abstract-model parameters, (ii) run the optimization process for the platform-specific model and the abstract model in order to find the minimal hardware requirements for both, (iii) map the obtained platform-specific hardware requirements to the abstract model and (iv) compare them to the hardware requirements obtained by running the optimization process for the abstract model.
 The results of this comparison can be seen in Figure~\ref{fig:compare_abstract_hardware_requirements}.

 The hardware requirements are significantly different for the abstract model and for the trapped-ion and color-center models.
 This can be explained by the greater simplicity of the abstract model.
 Take coherence time as an example.
 The communication and memory qubits of color centers decohere at different rates, a complexity which is not present in the abstract model.
 Therefore, improving the coherence time in the abstract model has a bigger impact than improving a given coherence time in the color center model.
 This means that in the abstract model it is comparatively cheaper to achieve the same performance by improving the coherence time rather than other parameters.
 The fact that memory noise in trapped ions is modeled differently than in the abstract model (the trapped-ion memory noise is Gaussian, arising from a collective dephasing process.
 See Equations~\ref{eq:gaussian_dephasing_1} and~\ref{eq:gaussian_dephasing_2}) could also explain the difference in the requirements for the coherence times seen in that case. \\

-\subsection{Entanglement without a repeater}
+\subsection{Entanglement Without a Repeater.}